How a Pile of Trash in Boyle Heights Came to Cost Millions of Dollars | KCET

 "I wish it would have never happened," Potter said in an interview months before the restitution hearing.

-In March 2018 Potter pleaded no contest to 10 counts of state and local code violations, but his sentencing won’t end his legal battles.
-The city has sued Potter and Mike Meraz, who runs Magnum Properties, which leased him the property where Clean Up America operated.
+In March 2018 Potter pleaded no contest to 10 counts of state and local code violations and was sentenced in July 2019 to 60 months summary probation, 90 days of community labor and an additional 90 days of community service at Habitat Humanity according to a spokesperson at the LA City Attorney’s Office.
+Potter was also ordered to pay $10,000 fine plus penalty assessments.
+Mike Meraz, who runs Magnum Properties, which leased Potter the property where Clean Up America operated, paid the city $200,000 to settle a lawsuit over the trash clean up.
 Potter, a 47-year-old African-American small business owner also has filed a complaint with the city and its sanitation bureau claiming discrimination.

 For more than 20 years, Clean Up America, a recycling and trash hauling company in Los Angeles, hauled debris from construction projects.
 As the company grew, it expanded at the Lugo Street location in 2013, and eventually took over the entire lot.